cinemascience/cinema_lib/CONTRIBUTING.md

    and cinema.spec.d for examples.
 9. We will merge changes into *master*, from *devel*, when we feel like we want to cut a new feature stable version for release.
-Jon W. will do a merge-squash from *devel* to *master*.
+Jon W. will do a merge --no-ff from *devel* to *master*.
 Please ask him if you'd like to create a new feature stable version from the *devel* changes to update *master*.
 As of this writing, there is no time-table for *master* updates.
-   "git checkout master ; git merge --squash -X theirs devel ; git diff devel ; <fix any discrepencies between master and devel> ; git commit"

 Meta-development comments for those with merge rights (and information for non-git savvy LANL-ites):